 - 1. All traffic stops before the officer(s) exits the vehicle. - 2.
 During Traffic Checkpoints, the BWC will be activated prior to initial contact of the first vehicle during the checkpoint and remain on during the operation.
 If there is a lull in traffic, the BWC can be turned off but must be reactivated prior to the initial contact of the next vehicle. - 3.
 K-9 Vehicle Searches and any other K9 utilization that may involve tracking or involvement with a suspect. - 4.
-Vehicle Searches. - 5.
+Vehicle Searches and pedestrian searches. - 5.
 Vehicle pursuits, as soon as practical, but no later than when the officer exits the vehicle. - 6.
 Foot Pursuits. - 7.
-All stops of a person based on reasonable suspicion, i.e. "Terry" Stops. - 8.
+All stops of a of an investigative nature inclduging but not limited to "Terry Stops". - 8.
 During any tactical operations, including activation of the department Critical Incident Unit.
 The BWC will be activated for pre-planned events when there is sufficient time to develop a written plan of action.
 During unplanned and spontaneous tactical operations, a BWC should be used when practical and time and circumstances permit. - 9.
 Any calls for service when a possible suspect is on scene. - 10.
 When two parties are reported to be involved in a dispute. - 11.
 Any interaction with a person known to the officer to have a history of being confrontational and/or violent. - 12.
 When contact with an individual becomes adversarial after the initial contact in a situation that would not otherwise require recording. - 13.
 Record the actions and/or statements of suspects if the recording may prove useful in the later judicial proceedings.
 Examples include but are not limited to: field interviews, sobriety performance tests, and confiscation or documentation of evidence.